Kazmirchuk/nats-tcl/CoreAPI.md

 ### header delete *msgVariable key*
 Deletes the `key` header from the message.
 ### header values *msgValue key*
-Gets a list of all values of the `key` header.
+Returns a list of all values of the `key` header.
 ### header get *msgValue key*
-Gets the first value of the `key` header.
+Returns the first value of the `key` header.
 This is a convenient shortcut for the `values` command, since usually each header has only one value.
 ### header keys *msgValue ?globPattern?*
-Gets a list of all header keys in the message.
+Returns a list of all header keys in the message.
 With `globPattern`, only matching keys are returned (like in `dict keys`)
 ### header lookup *msgValue key default*
 Same as [header get](#header-get-msgvalue-key), but returns a default value if the key does not exist.
 ### nats::timestamp
-Returns current local time in the ISO format, including milliseconds.
+Returns current local time in the ISO 8601 format, including milliseconds.
 Useful for logging.
+### nats::isotime_to_msec *isotime*
+Converts an ISO timestamp (as used by the NATS wire format, e.g. 2022-11-22T13:31:35.4514983Z) to integer milliseconds since the epoch (note possible rounding of fractional seconds).
+### nats::msec_to_isotime *msec ?tz?*
+Converts integer milliseconds to an ISO timestamp in the given timezone (default UTC).
+The local time zone can be specified as `:localtime` (see the [Tcl reference](https://www.tcl.tk/man/tcl8.6/TclCmd/clock.html#M78)).
+Note that the time zone designator is not included in the returned string.

 ## Error handling
 Error codes are similar to those from the nats.go client as much as possible.
 A few additional error codes provide more information about failed connection attempts to the NATS server: ErrBrokenSocket, ErrTLS, ErrConnectionRefused.